UTSCCSCC01/project-ez4-0/doc/sprint0/README.md

 As such, we decided to build a virtual platform that mainly focuses on the community and E-Learning features for our potential users, since efficient learning experiences and effective communications play a crucial role for first-time entrepreneurs, registered companies and partners.

+That is how "FANCYNAME" comes into our minds.

 ## Installation
 The following software should be downloaded for this virtual platform: